Butter (2011 film)

-Butter is a 2011 American comedy film directed by Jim Field Smith, from a screenplay by Jason Micallef, starring Yara Shahidi, Jennifer Garner, Ty Burrell, Olivia Wilde, Rob Corddry, Ashley Greene, Alicia Silverstone, and Hugh Jackman.
+Butter is a 2011 American independent comedy film directed by Jim Field Smith, from a screenplay by Jason Micallef, starring Yara Shahidi, Jennifer Garner, Ty Burrell, Olivia Wilde, Rob Corddry, Ashley Greene, Alicia Silverstone, and Hugh Jackman.
 The film is about an Iowa State Fair butter sculpture contest and the competitors and onlookers who attend said contest.
-It premiered at the 2011 Telluride Film Festival on September 4, 2011, and was released on October 5, 2012 by The Weinstein Company through its RADiUS-TWC distribution arm.
+It premiered at the 2011 Telluride Film Festival on September 4, 2011, and was released on October 5, 2012, by The Weinstein Company through its RADiUS-TWC distribution arm.
 The film is said to be a satire of the 2008 Democratic presidential primary.
 Butter received mixed reviews from critics, who questioned Smith's direction of the film's script in terms of humor and satire and the performances from the ensemble cast.
 The film was a box-office bomb, grossing $175,706 worldwide against a production budget of $10.8 million.

 Plot

 In Johnson County, Iowa, Destiny is a 10-year-old African American foster child being raised by a white couple, Ethan and Jill Emmet.
 While visiting the Iowa State Fair by herself, she wanders into the exhibit of the winning butter sculpture, a life-sized Last Supper, and skillfully finishes the Holy Grail cup, which impresses the sculpture's creator, Bob Pickler.

 Bob has won the fair's butter-sculpture contest for the past 15 years straight; because of his dominance, he is asked to abstain from future competitions to give others a chance.
 Bob's overly-competitive, socially-ambitious wife Laura goes to the home of the competition's organizer to protest.
 He goes to a strip club and stripper Brooke talks him into having sex in his minivan.
 Laura discovers them, T-boning the van with her SUV.

 Laura decides to enter the county's preliminary sculpture competition herself because of the social status that comes with winning.
 Destiny decides to enter as well, as does Brooke, who just wants to harass the Picklers because Bob owes her $600.
 Despite practice, Laura comes in second to Destiny.

 When Brooke appears at the Picklers' seeking her money, Bob's daughter Kaitlin admits her, letting her in her window.
 After they talk a bit, Kaitlin challenges Brooke to a game of truth-or-dare which escalates to them having sex.
 She is drawn to Brooke's alternative style and attitude.
 Brooke wants the money (she ups the amount to $1200), which she says she can get.

 Meanwhile, Kaitlin's stepmother, Laura hooks up with Boyd Bolton, an old high-school boyfriend who is now an owner of a used-car dealership, also is a skilled butter sculptor.
 She seduces him to get him to falsely testify to county officials that Ethan paid him to help Destiny in the competition.
 Laura suggests a rematch at the state fair.
 Destiny agrees; everyone else is disgruntled.